 The golden statues seen surrounding the castle are not Oscars–they’re Dali’s guardians.
 The rooftop is shaped to resemble the eye of the fly.
 On your way in, you pass a car with a boat hanging overhead.
 Those willing to contribute a Euro through the coin slot can see it start to rain inside the car.
 This is the beginning of your unusual and oh-so-delightful trip into the world of Salvador Dali.

 The museum is full of secrets waiting to be discovered, and you will not be disappointed at what you find inside.
-Allow around 2 hours to see all it has to offer.
+Allow at least 2 hours to see all it has to offer.
 Some of the more famous paintings include Leda Atomica, Galatea of the Spheres and Lincoln in Dalivision.

 Salvador Dali jewelry

 Once you’re done, it’s time to enter a separate portion of the museum that showcases Dali’s jewelry.
 That’s right, Dali made jewelry!
 And it is just as eccentric and one-of-a-kind as you would expect.
-From necklaces to ornate rings to just jeweled pieces of art, Dali sought to work with many mediums, finding his genius could not be constricted simply to canvas.
+From necklaces to ornate rings to just jeweled pieces of art, Dali sought to work with many mediums, finding that his genius could not be confined strictly to canvas.

-To see the full picture of the artist, continue your trip to Port Lligat, Dali’s home in Cadaques where he lived with Gala and was inspired to create some of his best-known pieces.
+To get a full picture of the artist, continue your trip to Port Lligat, Dali’s home in Cadaques where he lived with Gala and was inspired to create some of his best-known pieces.

 Till next time, safe travels!